mnot/I-D/for-the-users/draft.md

 vendors, specification authors, specification implementers, content owners, governments, non-governmental organisations, social movements, employers, and parents.

-Good specifications will provide benefit to all of the relevant parties, because standards do not represent a zero-sum game.
-However, on occasion we do need to balance the benefits of a decision between two (or more) parties.
+Successful specifications will provide some benefit to all of the relevant parties, because standards do not represent a zero-sum game.
+However, there are often situations where we need to balance the benefits of a decision between two (or more) parties.

+We regularly decide to take up work against those who attempt to use the Internet for goals that we do not believe are beneficial; for example, those who attempt to disrupt Internet access (denial-of-service attackers) and those who seek to obtain data or control over a system that is not authorised by its administrator.

-Likewise, sometimes efforts are brought to the IETF that represent the technical needs of some parties, but does not take the needs of others into account.
-On its own, such a specification meets a technical need for a subset of the Internet community, but at the expense of other parts.
+Additionally, efforts are sometimes brought to the IETF that represent the needs of some parties but at the expense of others.
 When presented with such a proposal, we need to decide how to handle it.

-Currently, such decisions occur in an ad hoc fashion, often without explicitly being discussed.
+Currently, these kinds of decisions occur in an ad hoc fashion, often without explicitly being discussed.
 This approach works reasonably well in many cases; even if a party is not directly represented in the process, there are often advocates for their interests, and ultimately protocols that disadvantage a particular party tend to be either rejected by it or eventually replaced.